 [Your contact information]

-Everyone is busy, and it is important to remember that both your time and your clients’ time is valuable.
+Everyone is busy, and when you’re scheduling your freelance life, it is important to remember that both your time and your clients’ time is valuable.
 Setting up meetings or phone calls is sometimes simple, and sometimes not.
-Pro tip: use an online meeting scheduler, and be sure you test it out before sending it to clients
+Pro tip: use an online meeting scheduler, and be sure you test it out before sending it to clients.

 Here’s a freelance business email template to get the conversation rolling.